East Japan Railway Company: Carbon emission plan

 JR East aims to reduce its carbon emissions by half, as measured over the period 1990–2030.
 This would be achieved by increasing the efficiency of trains and company-owned thermal power stations and by developing hybrid trains.

-Alleged revolutionary front

-The Tokyo Metropolitan Police Department has stated that JR East's official union is a front for a revolutionary political organization called the Japan Revolutionary Communist League (Revolutionary Marxist Faction).
-An investigation of this is ongoing.

 Culture foundation

 The East Japan Railway Culture Foundation is a non-profit organization established by JR East for the purpose of developing a "richer railway culture".
 The Railway Museum in Saitama is operated by the foundation.

 Bids outside Japan

 JR East held a 15% shareholding in West Midlands Trains with Abellio and Mitsui that commenced operating the West Midlands franchise in England in December 2017.
 JR East sold their stake to Abellio in September 2021.
 The same consortium were also listed to be bidding for the South Eastern franchise.